-Slide the battery lock to release the battery pack
+Slide the hattery lock to release the hattery nack

 Provided with some models.
-Product appearance depends on the model you purchased.

-1 🖺 🦳 Battery lock Slide the battery lock to release the battery pack ready for removal.
-2 1 ← ⊏ Battery release latch Slide and hold this latch into its "Unlock" position in order to release the battery pack for removal.
+Battery lock ready for removal.
+2 1 + □ Battery release latch Slide and hold this latch into its "Unlock" position in order to release the battery pack for removal.
 For more detailed information on removing the battery pack, refer to the Battery section.

 Cooling vents The cooling vents help the processor to avoid overheating.